 - Reduce bookings for failure to appear (FTA) warrants by 10% (from 2023 baseline). - Data Analysis in Progress: PSJA and O'Connell Research will work with the Sheriff's Office to identify the target population, baseline, goals, and status.
 If the necessary data cannot be obtained, the goal will be reviewed and possibly revised.
-Current data on warrants does not specify the warrant type, such as FTA. - Decrease number of persons booked for technical violations of probation (VOP's) excluding VOP's attached to new crimes by 5% (from 2023 baseline). - Baseline: 91 individuals booked on VOP's in 2023, excluding VOP's attached to new crimes. - Outcome Goal: 86 individuals booked on VOP's, excluding VOP's attached to new crimes. - Current Status: 94 individuals booked on VOP's in 2024 (excluding VOP's attached to new crimes), representing a 3.3% increase.
+Current data on warrants does not specify the warrant type, such as FTA. - Decrease number of technical violations of probation (VOP's) by 5% (from 2023 baseline). - Baseline: 91 individuals booked on VOP's in 2023. - Outcome Goal: 86 individuals booked on VOP's. - Current Status: 94 individuals booked on VOP's in 2024, representing a 3.3% increase.
 PSJA staff will work with the Probation Department to better understand if the original goal is feasible or if it needs to be revised.

 The County cannot reduce bookings and returns to custody under this strategy without the assistance and shared support of crucial partners.
 This strategy primarily depends on decisions by law enforcement, Probation, and Court partners to take proactive efforts to prevent and resolve warrants and address technical violations of probation.
-Additional efforts will also be explored to engage local parole offices as well as Probation in more proactively connecting individuals under supervision in the community to support services to prevent violations that result in returns to custody.
+Additional efforts will also be explored to engage local parole offices in more proactively connecting parolees to support services to prevent violations that result in returns to custody.
 An asterisk is used to identify the partners whose direct operational authority is not determined by the Board of Supervisors.

 - Sacramento County

 - Public Defender's Office

 - Conflict Criminal Defenders

 - Probation Department

 - District Attorney's Office

 - Sheriff's Office

 - Sacramento Superior Court

 - City, State, and Federal Law Enforcement Agencies